 M.I understanding is taking their philosophy of everyone working together to support families by Creating Communities of Support

-The idea with this event is to provide parents with basic information on some common areas where children struggle; bedtime, setting limits, separation anxiety, managing worries.
+The idea of this event is to provide parents with basic information on some common areas where children struggle; bedtime, setting limits, separation anxiety, managing worries.
 Different stations with general information, tips and tricks from parents and experts as well as resources will provide families with a starting point to overcoming common challenges.

-Parents, teachers and professionals will be on hand to provide real life resources.
+Parents, teachers, and professionals will be on hand to provide real life resources.
 Some challenges are not solved overnight.
 Teaching a child to cope often takes time and patience.
 Talking with parents who have been there and getting support from teachers and professionals can give parents the courage to keep trying.

 Little children have little problems, but teaching them to cope, supporting them and providing them with the tools they need to overcome these challenges will help them when they encounter bigger problems as they get older.

 A lot of parents feel these little challenges are a result of bad parenting, so they suffer in silence or try and fix them on their own.
 There is strength in numbers.
 Reaching out for support, working with teachers, talking with other parents who have been there can provide families with the resources they need.